Most popular

 Police taking you to a place of safety from a private place

-This section looks at section 135 of the Mental Health Act.
+This page looks at section 135 of the Mental Health Act.
 It explains when and how this section is used.
-It explains what your rights are on this section.
+It explains what your rights are under this section.
 And what could happen after it ends.
-This information is for adults affected by mental illness in England.
-It’s also for their loved ones and carers and anyone interested in this subject.
+It is for people who are 18 or over and affected by mental illness in England.
+It is also for their loved ones, carers and anyone interested in this subject.

-• Section 135 is used by police and healthcare professionals to go into your home.
-Even if you don’t want them to.
-They will do this if they are worried about your mental health.
+- Section 135 is used by police and healthcare professionals to go into your home.
+Even if you do not want them to.
+They will do this if they are worried you are a high risk to yourself or others because of your mental health.

-• After your assessment, you may be detained in hospital under a section of the Mental Health Act.
-Or, you will be free to leave the place of safety.
+- After your assessment, you may be detained in hospital under a different section of the Mental Health Act.
+Or you will be free to leave the place of safety.

-• Under this section, you have the right to access legal advice.
+- Under this section, you have the right to access legal advice.
 You can ask the police or hospital to tell a solicitor where you are.
-You also have the right to mental health treatment.
+You also have the right to refuse mental health treatment.

-• This section can’t be used to remove you from a public place.
+- This section cannot be used to remove you from a public place.
 A section 136 would be used instead.

 There are different professionals that might be involved in your care while you are detained under the Mental Health Act.
 We talk about some of these professionals on this page.

 Section 135 (s135) is part of the Mental Health Act.
 The Mental Health Act is a law.
 S135 means that police officers and health professionals can legally go into your home.
-Even if you don’t want them to.
+Even if you do not want them to.

 The police also have the power to keep you at your home or take you to a ‘place of safety.’
-Even if you don’t want to go with them.
+Even if you do not want to go with them.

 Please see the sections below to see what is meant by ‘place of safety’.

-S135 may be used if a professional thinks you are not well and need to be in hospital for mental health treatment.
+S135 may be used if a professional thinks you are mentally unwell.
+And need to be in hospital for mental health treatment.

 S135 is used in 2 situations.
 These are explained below.

-• you are in a private place.
-Such as where you live,
+- you are in a private place, such as your home,

-• you are on a private premise, and
+- you are in a private place, and

 You cannot be taken from a public place under S135.
 The police would need to use Section 136 (S136) of the Mental Health Act instead.
-S136 is used to take or hold you in a place which is not where you, or somebody else live.
-Such as a park or the street.
+S136 is used to remove you from a public place, such as a park or the street.
+And to take you to a place of safety.

 An approved mental health professional (AMHP) will apply to a magistrates’ court for a warrant to get access to your home.
 They will try to get access to your home if they are worried about your mental health.